Package 'CoSMoS'

 library(CoSMoS)

-## scale = 1, shape1 = 0.8, shape2 = 0.8
+## distribution with scale = 1, shape1 = 0.8, shape2 = 0.8 and ParetoII

-## with parameters scale = 1 and shape = .75
+## autocorrelation structure with scale = 1 and shape = 0.75.

-x <- generateTS(margdist = 'ggamma',
+x <- generateTS(margdist = "ggamma",

 margarg = list(scale = 1,